anonymoose/clojure-skeleton/README.md

 - Start up a browser to [http://localhost:5000](http://localhost:5000)

 ## What the hell just happened?
-You ran a script blind off the internet.
+You ran a script blind off the internet, didn't you.
 Don't do that.
 All it did was:

 1. Cloned everything for this project from git.